The Little Things Pigs Love in Life

-Pigs are highly intelligent creatures, capable of performing advanced tasks, strategizing, and demonstrating teamwork.
+Pigs are highly intelligent creatures, capable of performing advanced tasks, strategizing, and showing teamwork.
 After thousands of years of interactions with humans, they have also gathered much of the same human social intelligence that domesticated dogs have.

 This social intelligence is also highlighted by their unique personalities.
 As Sarah says, "They are amazing creatures.
 My favorite thing about them is their personalities.
 They’ve all got individual characteristics, little quirks about them that make them unique."
-Because of this, pigs also require a substaintial amount of mental stimulation and interaction amongst each other in order to feel satisfied.
+Because of this, pigs also require a substantial amount of mental stimulation and interaction amongst each other in order to feel satisfied.